 Every time I came to church I venerated the icon of St. Luke with the particle of his relics.
 A week passed, I received Communion and went to have the tomography.
 And the doctor announced, very amazed, “As you like, but you don’t have a hygroma.
 This is a fibroma! (a fibroma is a post-operative change in tissue).
 I said, “Of course I had an operation on the Achilles tendon, but that was 25 years ago!
 But the doctor insisted: “I do not see a hygroma on the tomogram!
 This is a fibroma!

-Well, the operation was cancelled and he tumor was called benignant.
+Well, the operation was cancelled and he tumor was called benign.
 I thank God and St. Luke!

 * * *

-“I said that I would take car of it!
+“I said that I would take care of it!

 My godson was born sickly, and this was a great blow to his whole family.
 The boy required many operations, and most of them were performed when he was not yet a year and a half.
 Of course, we sought help from the Lord, the Mother of God, and the holy God-pleasers.